rcoutin/CarRentalApp/README.md

 ### Link: https://one-plus-car-rental.herokuapp.com/

-Note: Clicking on OnePlus Car Rentals (top left) at any point of time will take you back to the homepage.
+Note: Clicking on OnePlus Car Rentals (top left) at any point of time will take you back to the homepage.\

+All extra credit requirements have been implemented.
 ## Credentials

 ##### SuperAdmins